-Walkway Flex Zone Travelway Additional Considerations High Priority Medium Priority High Priority Street trees, bike racks, and enhanced Pedestrian and bicycle crossing Sidewalks wider than 6' preferred with transit stops.
-Parallel on-street Dedicated transit lanes, protected bike spacing, crosswalk visibility, snow buildings close to or touching the parking.
-Loading zones, if needed, lanes, typically 2 travel lanes per storage.
-Parking will require adding 8' sidewalk. should be provided around the corner direction, and medians. to Flex Zone per side. on intersecting minor streets.
+Walk Zone Travelway Zone Flex Zone Additional Considerations High Priority Medium Priority High Priority Additional Considerations Sidewalks wider than 6' preferred with buildings close to or touching the sidewalk.
+Street trees, bike racks, and enhanced transit stops.
+Parallel on-street parking.
+Loading zones, if needed, should be provided around the corner on intersecting minor streets.
+Dedicated transit lanes, protected bike lanes, typically 2 travel lanes per direction, and medians.
+Pedestrian and bicycle crossing spacing, crosswalk visibility, snow storage.
+Parking will require adding 8' to Flex Zone per side.

-Each street type describes how overlays influence design priorities, specific to that street type.
-Equity Priority Area - City staff will use the RESJII Public Participation Guide to develop a plan a Area.
-Staff will also work with, Neighborhood Resource Teams and other departments doing work on the Complete Green Streets Project Checklist to ensure that the quality of outcomes for the su street design projects on similar streets.
+Equity Priority Area - City staff will use the RESJII Public Participation Guide to develop a plan and Area.
+Staff will also work with, Neighborhood Resource Teams and other departments doing work is on the Complete Green Streets Project Checklist to ensure that the quality of outcomes for the surstreet design projects on similar streets.

 Transit Priority Network - Transit lanes and signal preemption are prioritized.
 Providing transit travel lanes if space is constrained.
-If the street is on the NHS or Truck Route, lane reductions or or Transportation.
-Designs will prioritize controlled crossings (signals or rectangular rapid flash beacce prioritized over on-street parking and floating bus stops or bus bulbs may be used to accommodate that do not require buses to merge back into traffic.
+If the street is on the NHS or Truck Route, lane reductions or charasportation.
+Designs will prioritize controlled crossings (signals or rectangular rapid flash beacomprioritized over on-street parking and floating bus stops or bus bulbs may be used to accommodate that do not require buses to merge back into traffic.